jkfindeisen/dna_paint_minflux_nanoscopy_2021/README.md

   University of Göttingen, Germany
 5 Fraunhofer Institute for Translational Medicine and Pharmacology ITMP, Translational Neuroinflammation and Automated Microscopy, Göttingen, Germany

+to appear in Nature Methods

+Contact: stefan.jakobs@mpinat.mpg.de

 ## 1. System requirements and licenses

 This is the software package containing raw localization data and analysis scripts in Matlab (https://www.mathworks.com/products/matlab.html).
-It has been tested with Matlab R2020b.
+It has been successfully tested with Matlab R2020b.

 The source code of the software is licensed under the MIT license (see file LICENSE).

 The data is provided for academic and visualization purposes only.
 Commercial usage of the provided DNA-Paint Minflux nanoscopy data (reproduction outside of the publication, etc. ) is forbidden.
 Please contact the authors for further inquiries.

 ## 2. Installation guide

 No specific installation is necessary.
 Execute "initialize.m" at least once before running other scripts to include all paths.

 ## 3. Demonstration and usage instructions